-Website users from past years should check this page periodically as some material has now been moved here from the initial Website Overview page; also new material being currently added.
+Faithful website users should periodically check this page as all information about updated materials has been moved here from the Website Overview page.

-Special note: early December 2018.
-At the bottom of this webpage are new materials from and about Zambezi Boarding Secondary School [now ZBSS and no longer ZSS].
-Besides information about the school and headmasters, especially note the Zambezi Writers Corner (ZWC) with its plans and dreams of a new literacy campaign for Zambezi District.
-Materials currently being added will be better organized in the near future.
+- Zambezi Boarding Secondary School [now ZBSS and no longer ZSS].
+Starting in early December 2018, and also temporarily placed at the bottom of this webpage, new materials have been (and still are) being added.
+Besides information about the school and its headmasters, especially note Zambezi Writers Corner (ZWC) with its plans and dreams of a new literacy campaign for Zambezi District.
+All of these materials will be updated and better organized throughout 2019.

 - The website’s overall “look and feel” has changed.
 It is now easier to read on i-phones and i-pads thanks to AVADA, the website’s new theme.

 - Cinderella to Princess.
-Plans for this page abruptly changed following the tragic passing of Patrick Sapallo in May — following surgery.
+Plans for this page abruptly changed following the tragic passing of Patrick Sapallo in May 2018 following surgery.
 He had a vision for this page, and planned to completely write it.
 This, however, was not to be.
 All of us: family, friends and researchers are the poorer for his passing.
-After much thought, I have done my best (in August) to complete it while reflecting on Patrick’s life and love for the NWP.
+After much thought, In August 2018, I did my best to complete it while reflecting on Patrick’s life and love for the NWP.
 It is both a memorial to him as well as a commentary about the NWP’s economy in the last few years.

 - Between May 2018 and the end of the year, many less obvious changes have been made on five website pages to make them more helpful to scholars: